bikdroid/Website-Fingerprinting---CS-6350---UT-Dallas-Spring-2016/README.md

-Website Fingerprinting - Analysis of Traffic Analysis attack and counter measures
+Website Fingerprinting - Analysis of Traffic Analysis attack and counter measures (Course 6350 : Big Data Analytics, Prof. Dr. Latifur Khan, University of Texas at Dallas)
 =================================================================================

 A web user today has a trillion web pages seeking his attention every time he is online with thousands of websites being added each day.